jwt625/jwt625.github.io/_posts/2026-08-20-silicon-photonics-and-co-packaged-optics.md

 With electronics, you can often put a multimeter probe onto a node and measure the voltage.
 I wish photonics were that easy.
 Even a device whose only job is to split one input waveguide into two outputs depends on several dimensions, interference, reflection, wavelength, polarization, and fabrication errors.

 ![Simulated optical field in a compact waveguide splitter](/assets/images/2025/20251219_CPO/waveguide-splitter-simulation.gif)
+*Simulated optical field in a multimode interference (MMI) splitter*
+- quiz: what happens when you run the 1x2 MMI splitter backward with the two inputs out of phase with each other?

 Component design commonly uses FDTD, FEM, eigenmode solvers, and coupled-mode models.
 Tools include Ansys Lumerical, COMSOL, Flexcompute Tidy3D, and Photon Design.
 Once the components work, they are connected at circuit level using tools such as Synopsys OptSim, Lumerical INTERCONNECT, Luceda IPKISS, or GDSFactory.
 I promise you'll always forget something in your circuit level simulations, whether it is backreflection, other modes, or stray light.
 It will get better over time, you will learn your mistakes, but it will never match your measurement.